 The program will lead to the conservation and maintenance of globally significant biodiversity, ecosystems goods and services that provide to societies by working with producers and buyers in increasing both the supply and demand of key commodities that do not lead to deforestation and degradation of forests.
-The tropical rain forests of Amazonia, West Africa, and South East Asia are recognized internationally as key biodiversity hotspots.
+The forests of Latin America, West Africa, and South East Asia are recognized internationally as key biodiversity hotspots.
 They are important centers for endemism for plants, birds, mammals, and reptiles, among other taxa.